Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Results

 \subsection{Case 2: Increasing Homophily Improves Environmental Outcomes}

-Although the rich group is smaller in population size, its greater access to resources could give it greater influence on the climate through policies and technology, similar to real-world socioeconomic dynamics \cite{CFR2025, PittmanMétraux2024, BetterWorldCampaign2025}. \Cref{fig:unfavorableheatmap_full,fig:unfavorablesliders_full} depict patterns consistent with this disproportionate influence of the rich players.
+Although the rich group is smaller in population size, its greater access to resources could give it greater influence on the climate through policies and technology, similar to real-world socioeconomic dynamics where the wealthiest nations have the power to largely shape international organizations such as the United Nations \cite{CFR2025} as well as acquire beneficial contracts for firms in the country \cite{BetterWorldCampaign2025}. \Cref{fig:unfavorableheatmap_full,fig:unfavorablesliders_full} depict patterns consistent with this disproportionate influence of the rich players.
 As seen in \cref{fig:unfavorableheatmap_full}, increasing homophily reduces the sensitivity of the final vegetation level to the critical temperature.
-Comparing \cref{fig:unfavorableheatmap_a,fig:unfavorableheatmap_b}, one can see a greater final vegetation proportion notably for critical temperature values greater than $1\degree$C. This implies that under low homophily, a society who is on average less sensitive to temperature rises will neglect climate action, leading to a worse environmental state.
+Comparing \cref{fig:unfavorableheatmap_full} panels a and b, one can see a greater final vegetation proportion notably for critical temperature values greater than $1\degree$C. This implies that under low homophily, a society who is on average less sensitive to temperature rises will neglect climate action, leading to a worse environmental state.
 However, under high homophily, the group who has more to lose from a deteriorated climate are able to undertake mitigative actions on their own, leading a better climate outcome.

-Additionally, \cref{fig:unfavorablesliders_full} paints a clearer picture of homophily stabilizing the vegetation levels. \Cref{fig:unfavorablesliders_a} presents a simulation with low homophily.
+Additionally, \cref{fig:unfavorablesliders_full} paints a clearer picture of homophily stabilizing the vegetation levels. \Cref{fig:unfavorablesliders_full} panel a presents a simulation with low homophily.
 Here, lacking intergroup bias results in the poor group taking a stance of inactivity, alongside the rich group.
-However, in \cref{fig:unfavorablesliders_b}, the high level of homophily results in poor group collusion to undertake mitigative actions, without the influence of the rich group.
+However, in \cref{fig:unfavorablesliders_full} panel b, the high level of homophily results in poor group collusion to undertake mitigative actions, without the influence of the rich group.
 This subpopulation agreement in turn results in a vegetation proportion stabilizing well above 0, at about 0.45.
 Like was seen in the phase portraits, the tendency of the rich group to exert influence in low-homophily settings results in actions that more closely match only their incentives: accounting for greater homophily allows the poor group to collectively organize.